awwright/http-progress/draft-wright-http-resume-request.md

 The initial request is done with `Expect: 100-continue` with `Prefer: resume`, which will return a `100 Continue` intermediate response with `Request-Content-Location`, `Response-Message-Location`, and/or `Content-Location` headers.

-If the bootstrap was interrupted, the client can be assured the server state has not changed because the server state cannot change until the `100 Continue` response begins uploading.
+If the request was interrupted before `100 Continue` was received, then the server state has not changed yet, and the client may re-issue the request.

-If the request is interrupted, the request resource may be queried to determine if the server received the full contents.
+If the request is interrupted while uploading the request payload, the request-content-resource may be queried to determine if the server received the full contents.
 If not, the upload may be completed by issuing a PATCH request to complete the contents.

 If the upload was received by the server but the response was not received by the client, the client may query the response message resource to determine if a response is available.